AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/image.md

 *   **Branding**: An image can be used to display the logo or name of the organization that created the form, helping to establish brand recognition and credibility.

-*   **Visual Aids**: An image can help to provide an additional level of information to users, by serving as a visual aid to help users understand the form's purpose.
+*   **Visual Aids**: An image can help to provide an extra level of information to users, by serving as a visual aid to help users understand the form's purpose.

 *   **Decoration**: An image can be used to enhance the overall design of the form and make it more visually appealing.